Our Five Favorite Summer Veggies - And How To Eat Them

 Tomatoes

-No vegetable is associated with summer quite like the tomato!
-A staple of home gardens and farmers' markets, fresh, organic tomatoes are bursting with flavor and nourishment.
+Okay, technically these aren’t really vegetables, but their flavor profile often gets them grouped with other veggies.
+A staple of home gardens and farmers’ markets, fresh tomatoes are bursting with flavor and nourishment.

-Tomatoes offer vitamin C, vitamin A, and potassium, plus, are a great source of the antioxidant lycopene.
-So, when you're shopping for seasonal produce, be sure to reach for tomatoes.
+Tomatoes offer vitamin C, vitamin A, and potassium, plus they’re a great source of the antioxidant lycopene.
+So when you’re shopping for summer vegetables, be sure to reach for tomatoes.

-Mix up your recipes and try these stuffed tomatoes with spinach, scallions, garlic, cilantro, and basil.
-They make the perfect appetizers at parties or cookouts!
+Mix up your recipes and try these stuffed tomatoes with spinach, scallions, garlic, cilantro, and basil for the perfect appetizer at parties or cookouts.

 Find more recipes including tomatoes below: